Yernena/BestPath-Main/README.md

 ## Models

 ### Location
-- Represents a location of a customer or a restaurant
+- Represents a location of a customer or a restaurant or a delivery partner
   - Attributes:
     - Latitude
     - Longitude